Rsantct/pe.audio.sys/pe.audio.sys/README.md

 Deeper `share/` levels contains runtime files you don't usually need to access to.

-    $HOME/bin/              Some tools will be added to your ~/bin
+    $HOME/bin/              Some tools will be installed under your ~/bin
+          |
+     ____/
+    /
+    |-- peaudiosys_control                  A command line tool to issue commands to the system
+    |
+    |-- peaudiosys_service_restart.sh       Restart or stop a service (more info on config.yml)
+    |
+    |-- peaudiosys_view_brutefir.py         Shows the running Brutefir configuration:
+    |                                       mapping to sound card ports, coeffs and filters running.
+    |
+    |-- peaudiosys_view_eq_curves.py        A tool to plot the curves under the share/eq folder
+    |
+    |-- peaudiosys_do_target.py             Make target curves

     $HOME/pe.audio.sys/
           |